Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/README.md

 ![](./architecture.png)

-_Remote Patient Bluetooth Connect app_ (running on mobile device) - This is a mobile app for Android that allows patients to connect with the Bluetooth enabled OMRON Blood Pressure Monitor (model BP7250) and upload vital readings for processing on an Azure Stack Edge.
+**Remote Patient Bluetooth Connect app** (running on mobile device) - This is a mobile app for Android that allows patients to connect with the Bluetooth enabled [OMRON Blood Pressure Monitor (model BP7250)](https://omronhealthcare.com/products/5-series-wireless-upper-arm-blood-pressure-monitor-bp7250/) and upload vital readings for processing on an Azure Stack Edge.

-_Patient Data Generator_ - The Patient Data Generator is a Node command line utility which will simulate data coming from remote or in-clinic patient devices.
+**Patient Data Generator** - The Patient Data Generator is a Node command line utility that simulates data coming from remote or in-clinic patient devices.
 Patient and vital data (also referred to as 'Observations') are generated in the [FHIR format](http://hl7.org/fhir/).

-_Cloud Services_ (including IoT Hub and Azure Service Bus) -
+**Azure Cloud Services** - The cloud services used in this solution are Azure IoT Hub to receive data and Azure Service Bus to make the data available to the Azure Stack Edge software.
+See below for details on a [Direct Connect Scenario](./DirectConnectScenario.md) without public cloud.

-_Subscriber on the Edge_ - The subscriber is a Node Express application that subscribes to a topic on Azure Service Bus and writes the data to a FHIR server when events are received.
+**Subscriber** - The subscriber is a Node Express application that subscribes to a topic on Azure Service Bus and writes the data to a FHIR server when events are received.

-_FHIR API/Server_ - FHIR servers are key tools for interoperability of health data.
-The Azure API for FHIR is designed as an API and service that you can create, deploy, and begin using quickly.
-Find out more [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).
+**FHIR API/Server** - [FHIR](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources) servers are key tools for interoperability of health data.
+[FHIR Server for Azure](https://github.com/microsoft/fhir-server) is a .NET Core implementation of the open source FHIR software and available as a [Docker image](https://hub.docker.com/_/microsoft-healthcareapis-r4-fhir-server).
+This is the same software that powers [The Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) a managed cloud service that you can create, deploy, and begin using quickly.

-_Analysis Engine_ - The patient data analysis component is a Node Express application that handles incoming FHIR-formatted patient vital data and analyzes it for troubling conditions.
+**Analysis Engine** - The patient data analysis component is a Node Express application that handles incoming FHIR-formatted patient vital data and analyzes it for troubling conditions.
 It produces a simple green/yellow/red analysis against set thresholds as well as producing FHIR flags in cases of extreme weight gain (a key indicator of a critical congestive heart failure patient).

-_Clinician Dashboard_ - The clinician dashboard is a React web application for viewing and organizing patient data stored in an FHIR Server on an Azure Stack Edge.
+**Clinician Dashboard** - The clinician dashboard is a React web application for viewing and organizing patient data stored in an FHIR Server on an Azure Stack Edge.
 This is the dashboard for clinicians used to see patient data and alerts.
 It pulls data from the FHIR API.

 ### Remote Patient Direct Connect Scenario (Optional)